Undergraduate Department of

 CHD 4251.
 Adolescent Contexts (3).
 Prerequisites: Major status and junior standing.
 This course provides a basic understanding of adolescent development as it relates to human growth development and learning through a multi-disciplinary perspective.
 Biological, cognitive, and psychosocial tasks of adolescence within contexts such as family, peer group, school, community, culture, and other learning environments are examined.

 CHD 4537.
 Parenting (3).
-Prerequisite: Major status.
+Prerequisites: CHD 2220, FAD 2230, FAD 3343, and CHD 3243.
 This course is a comprehensive review of the contemporary theory and research in parenting.
 This course is organized developmentally, focusing on the emerging needs, responsibilities, and skills required by parents at progressive stages of their children's development.

 CHD 4630.
 Methods of Studying Families and Children (3).
-Prerequisite: Major status.
+Prerequisite: Admission to the major.
 This course examines research methods, concepts, principles, and issues in studying families and children.

 CHD 4905r.
 Directed Individual Study in Child Development (1–3).
 May be repeated to a maximum of nine semester hours.